playfultechnology/stage-fx/README.md

 > So, if you cannot find your light in the list and do not have a manual for it, try searching for a UKing model that looks the same at https://www.uking-online.com/product-categories/ and then download the corresponding product manual from https://www.uking-online.com/get-started/manuals/

 ### Fixtures
-For reference, here are the lighting fixtures I use:
+For reference, here are the fixtures I use.
+These are all cheap, generic "DJ"-style lights - there is no need to invest in expensive theatre-qaulity lights.

+#### DMX Lighting Fixtures

 | Description | Quantity | Fixture Definition | DMX Channels |
 | ----------- | -------- | ------------------ | ------------ |